Topology of Discrete Quantum Feedback Control: Conclusion and outlook

 Last but not least, topological feedback control suggests a novel connection between topology and Maxwell's demon.
-For example, an experimental realization of Maxwell's demon in Ref.~\cite{Toyabe10} demonstrated chiral transport of a particle due to feedback control, in close analogy with the chiral Maxwell's demon in Sec.~\ref{sec_model} (see also Ref.~\cite{LiuNakagawaUeda23}).
-Maxwell's demon has been of long-standing interest in thermodynamics and statistical physics, and an information-theoretic understanding of the role of Maxwell's demon has led to the integration of thermodynamics and information theory \cite{Parrondo15}.
-Investigating topology of feedback control may thus shed light on a hitherto unnoticed role of topology in thermodynamics.
+For example, an experimental realization of Maxwell's demon in Ref.~\cite{Toyabe10} demonstrated chiral transport of a particle due to feedback control, in close analogy with the chiral Maxwell demon in Sec.~\ref{sec_model} (see also Ref.~\cite{LiuNakagawaUeda23}).
+Maxwell's demon has attracted century-long interest in thermodynamics and statistical physics, and an information-theoretic understanding of the role of Maxwell's demon has led to the integration of thermodynamics and information theory \cite{Parrondo15}.
+Thus, investigating the topology of feedback control may shed light on a hitherto unnoticed role of topology in thermodynamics.